alvarezmike/alvarezmike/README.md

 ### Hi there, I'm Michael ☕️ 👨🏻‍💻
 <img src="https://raw.githubusercontent.com/alvarezmike/alvarezmike/master/Coding Fun Stuff.png" alt="banner that says Coding Fun Stuff - Computer Scientist">

+**`Computer Scientist (Developer/Data Analyst/Designer)`**

+Hi there 👋🏻 my name is Michael Alvarez and I have recently completed a Bachelor of Science, majoring in Computing Science at Rasmussen University.
+I have a passion for all things technology and design, from software engineering to UI/UX.
+I like to turn ideas into products through code.
+I have exposure to full-stack development technologies such as Python, Java, HTML, CSS, Bootstrap, and SQL.

+In addition to my love of technology and design, I am also interested in sports, economics, and discovering new hobbies.
 ---

 ### 🧰 Languages and Tools